Sayed Tareq Hussain

-Syed Tareq Hussain OSP, awc, psc is a Major General of Bangladesh Army and the incumbent ambassador of Bangladesh to Kuwait since July 2024.
-Earlier, he was Senior Directing Staff (Army) at National Defence College.
-Prior to that, he was Commandant of Bangladesh Ordnance Factory.
+Syed Tareq Hussain OSP, awc, psc is a major general of Bangladesh Army and currently serving as the ambassador of Bangladesh to Kuwait.
+Earlier, he was senior directing staff (army) at National Defence College.
+Prior to that, he was commandant of Bangladesh Ordnance Factory.

 Career

 Hussain served in the Bangladesh Army headquarters in charge of Inspection, Research & Technical Development Directorate with the rank of brigadier general in 2020.
 In December 2020, he was promoted to major general and appointed general officer commanding of the 19th Infantry Division based in Shahid Salahuddin Cantonment.
 He was a member of the Central Committee of Proyash.

 On 27 March 2021, Hussain hosted Indian veterans of the Bangladesh Liberation war at Shahid Salahuddin Cantonment in Ghatail.
-He was the Chief Patron of Ghatail Cantonment English School.
+He was the chief patron of Ghatail Cantonment English School.
 In May 2024, he appointed as ambassador of Bangladesh to Kuwait.